gessa2020/dash_application/README.md

 ### key points from the graph above
 - SkyWest Airlines (OO) had the most average carrier delay of about 250 minutes in the seventh month ExpressJet (EV), American Airlines (AA) and Northwest Airlines (NW) are the major airlines that experienced weather delays in minutes in certain months of the year.
-- Alaska Airlines (AS) is the major airline that experienced a security delay in minutes reported of about close 50 minutes in month 6.
+- Alaska Airlines (AS) is the major airline that experienced a security delay in minutes reported of about 50 minutes in month 6.
 - United Airlines (UA) experienced the most average late aircraft delay time of about 350 minutes in the third month
 - Airtran Airways(FL) experienced the second most average late aircraft delay time of about 200 minutes in month 3
 - Average late aircraft delay by most airlines is about 50 minutes